gugucharm/MyContactsApp/README.md

 - Open the terminal with View --> Terminal
 - Run npm install in the terminal
 - After successful installation, run npm start
-- If the project start without any error, you are good to go and now you can use this app, have fun!
+- If the project starts without any error, you are good to go and now you can use this app, have fun!